 For qualified assets, there is a conversion of each type of asset to calculate qualified income.

-Bank Statement Mortgage Option With A Recent Bankruptcy Or Foreclosure
+Bank Statement Mortgage Option with a Recent Derogatory Event

-- Zero recent mortgage or rental history lates in the last 12 months or since the event.
+- Recent mortgage or rental history events depend on the seasoning of the event.

 - Foreclosure, short sale, deed in lieu, or modification seasoning is not required.

 Chapter 13 Bankruptcy

 Chapter 13 bankruptcy does not require any seasoning when discharged or dismissed.
 A Chapter 13 bankruptcy remaining open must meet the following requirements:

 - A repayment period of 12 months must be elapsed.

 - All bankruptcy payment plans must be made on time.